katholt/reddog-nf/README.md

     - use to create tests for all scripts
         - including awk scripts
     - also integrate simulation test
-* For intergenic SNPs in coding consequence output, add affected isolates
-    - update test script to use this data
+* Add code to shared 'library' in bin
+    - ingroup/outgroup logic
+    - some snp filtering logic?
 * Refuse to run if user specifies certain arguments on commandline
     - specify output current causes issues with run\_info
     - there could be a work around to correctly set this